 In a very rough sense, the land here has always been occupied for longer than history can recall.
 Britain is an island whose people and land are formed by a succession of invasions.
 Each set of invaders laying claim in various ways to the economically or militarily useful parts of the landscape.
 The king and crown and their supporters of course owned vast tracts of land and there were tenant farmers and gamekeepers.
 Along with this came the penalty of death or prison for poaching or trespass on parts of this private land.

 Land was held by the crown and then by a lord of the manor who held a grant to allow use of the land.
 The lord in turn granted rights to individuals as part of the feudal system.
-There was also common land (land held in common by the and for the use of the community) for the use of anyone in a community.
+There was also common land (land held in common by and for the use of the community) for the use of anyone in a community.
 Primarily for grazing rights and mowing for hay.

-As agricultural technology advanced the land holders looked to make their manors more efficient and lucrative and from 1773 a series of enclosure acts were passed that allowed local decisions to remove common land from commons use and force the sale of tenant farms.
+As agricultural technology advanced the land holders looked to make their manors more efficient and lucrative and from 1773 a series of enclosure acts were passed that allowed local decisions to remove common land from common use and force the sale of tenant farms.
 Enclosure is often seen in political terms today as the aristocracy forcing tenants from the land but their tenancy was enshrined in law and this meant that many of those subject to enclosure were in favor of it as it offered substantial compensation.
 To be sure, though, the Enclosure Acts did allow people to be forced from their land if they did not cooperate.

 The implication of this was that common land became less common and the large landowners consolidated their land and and control over it and therefore the access to rural land for the general public.
 By the time of the industrial revolution there had been a flight to the towns and cities for industrial jobs.
 Suddenly over a relatively short time people who were majority rural dwellers became city dwellers.
 Eventually there arose interest in the land and access as leisure time increased.
 Enclosure restricted access to the countryside.